Daniel Kraft

-Daniel A. "Dan" Kraft is an American businessman.
-He is a son of Robert Kraft, and is president of the family-owned Kraft Group.
+Daniel A. Kraft is an American businessman.
+He is a son of Robert Kraft, and is president of the family-owned Kraft Group International.

 A former collegiate lacrosse player, Kraft has been involved in promoting the sport in Israel.

-Early life
+Early life and education

 Kraft is one of four sons born to Jewish American parents Robert Kraft and Myra Kraft.
 His father is a billionaire businessman.

 Kraft received a bachelor's degree from Tufts University in 1987.
 While at Tufts, Kraft played lacrosse for the Tufts Jumbos.